alexhokl/notes/web.md

 - [Using ServiceWorker in Chrome today](https://jakearchibald.com/2014/using-serviceworker-today/)
 - [The Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/)

+## Local Storage

+- [livestorejs](https://github.com/livestorejs) - a Javascript library for local
+  storage using SQLite

 ## HTTP Headers

 - [Using the Accept HEader to version your API](http://labs.qandidate.com/blog/2014/10/16/using-the-accept-header-to-version-your-api/)